kliewerdaniel/Golum6/_posts/2024-03-15-how-to-build-ai-enhanced-jekyll-blog.md

 ---
 layout: post
-title: "Building an AI-Enhanced Jekyll Blog with Netlify CMS, Docker, and Ollama"
+title: Building an AI-Enhanced Jekyll Blog with Netlify CMS, Docker, and Ollama
 date: 2024-09-11T23:51:46.803Z
 ----
 # Building an AI-Enhanced Jekyll Blog with Netlify CMS, Docker, and Ollama